ByAldon/Aldon-Wiki/pages/Second Life/Inworld Notes/inworld-notes-documentation.md

 **Security overview**

-Please read "[Security overview](https://joltsoftware.miraheze.org/wiki/Second_Life/Inworld_Notes/Security_and_Privacy "Second Life/Inworld Notes/Security and Privacy")" first, before you continue.
+Please read <a href="#inworld-notes-security-privacy.md">Security overview</a> first, before you continue.

 ---